Pants-less Woman Sitting on Bottle Faces DUI in Aliquippa

 According to local media reports, an Aliquippa woman is due in court for a preliminary hearing next month on a DUI charge, one that stems from an accident in the municipality from back in September.

 And to make matters worse, she refused to get out of the car, forcing officers to drag her from the vehicle – sans pants.
 Where were her pants?
 They were under the pedals.
+The driver kept saying she had left them at home, but the cops could see them on the floorboard.

 The media reports indicate that she was then taken for a blood test at a local hospital, where she allegedly refused to cooperate and continued to refuse pants.
+It’s also been reported that she tried to kick a window out of the cruiser.
+I would assume that she had shoes on for that, despite lacking pants.
+There were no reports of foot injuries in the article.

 While “don’t drive drunk” is always the primary lesson, and “always wear pants while driving” might be a secondary one, in this case, there is one more in the mix here: No matter how bad things are, you can always make things worse.